Mai0313/Mentor/docs/Integrator/Integrator_parsed.md

 Here is the image describtion:
 ```
 The image is a complex plane diagram with the real axis (Re z) and the imaginary axis (Im z) intersecting at the origin (0,0).
-The diagram features a unit circle centered at the origin with a radius of 1.
+The diagram features a unit circle centered at the origin, with a radius of 1.

-On the unit circle, there are four points marked with open circles (◯) located at:
+Key elements of the diagram include:
+1. The unit circle is clearly marked, passing through the points (1,0), (-1,0), (0,1), and (0,-1) on the complex plane.
+2. There are four zeros (marked with a circle) located on the unit circle at the points:
-1. (0, 1) on the positive imaginary axis.
+   - (0,1) on the positive imaginary axis
-2. (1, 0) on the positive real axis.
+   - (1,0) on the positive real axis
-3. (0, -1) on the negative imaginary axis.
+   - (0,-1) on the negative imaginary axis
-4. (-1, 0) on the negative real axis.
+   - (-1,0) on the negative real axis

-Additionally, there are two points marked with an asterisk (*) at the origin (0,0).
-The unit circle is labeled with values along the axes, with increments of 0.5, indicating the scale of the real and imaginary parts.
-The diagram is likely used to represent complex numbers and their positions on the complex plane.
+3. There are three poles (marked with an 'X') located at the origin (0,0).

+The diagram is likely representing the poles and zeros of a complex function, with the unit circle indicating the boundary of the region of interest in the complex plane.
+The poles and zeros are symmetrically distributed around the origin, with the zeros lying on the unit circle and the poles concentrated at the origin.
 ```

 **FigureB.** Pole/zero constellation of input.